nomadtomas/Credit_Card_Fraud_Detection/README.md

 ## General Information
 As we move more and more towards a cashless society, fraud detection will become increasingly important.
 According to Shift Processing it is estimated that approximately $24.26 Billion dollars was lost due to payment card fraud worldwide.
 It is a definite problem that needs to be addressed.
 Luckily, there is such a thing as machine learning that can create a strong defense against such crimes.
 I have taken a Kaggle dataset and utilized a random forest classification model to take on this problem.
+All code can be found under the ```notebooks``` folder, file name ```fraud_detection.ipynb```.

 ### Data:
 <p align="center">